 Museum activities and exhibitions focus on three key pillars: supporting early learning, nurturing creative thinking and engaging families.
-We also believe creating opportunities for children of all ages and backgrounds to experience new ways of seeing their world is essential for making our diverse community the best it can be.
+We also believe in creating opportunities for children of all ages and backgrounds to experience new ways of seeing their world is essential for making our diverse community the best it can be.

 Supporting Early Learning

 Your gift helps support a child’s development by viewing and learning about artworks by professional artists, and experiencing and creating art of their own.
 Your generosity is essential and helps children develop gross and fine motor skills, build their vocabulary and ability to read, reach key developmental milestones, and begin to show self-expression.
-It also allows them to explore other cultures, viewpoints and concepts.
+It also allows them to explore other cultures, viewpoints and STEAM concepts.